Montgomery Academy prides itself on outstanding academics from Kindergarten to Twelfth Grade.

 Faculty is MA’s strongest asset.
 They are highly skilled, dedicated, caring, creative and passionate educators.
 Teachers place a priority on seeing each child as an individual and tailoring their teaching style to target his or her strengths, interests and areas for improvement.

-Instructional Coaches in the Lower School and “coach classes” in the Middle and Upper Schools provide customized learning opportunities for students who need either enrichment or extra help.
+Academic Support Specialists in the Lower School and “coach classes” in the Middle and Upper Schools provide customized learning opportunities for students who need either enrichment or extra help.
 This personalized approach extends beyond the classroom into the art studio, music room, playing fields as well as the college counseling process.

+Technology is incorporated throughout the Lower, Middle and Upper School curriculum in intentional and strategic ways to enhance teaching and learning.
 MA students learn to learn.
 They develop the critical thinking and communication skills, problem solving, character and habits of mind that set them up for success in college and in their lives.

 faculty members hold advanced degrees

-Advanced Placement (AP) and Honors sections offered
+Advanced Placement (AP) courses offered

 Volumes in our two libraries

-230 National Merit Semifinalists with 213 Finalists since 1966
+National Merit Semifinalists with 213 Finalists since 1966

 Lower School Director

 Sarah Housley is the Lower School Director at The Montgomery Academy.
 She earned a bachelor's degree in General Education (K-6) and Special Education (K-6) through the Multiple Abilities Program at The University of Alabama in 2007.